MyNamesLex/Great-Uni-Hack-2021/README.md

 This game takes the use of Animations and Sound effects, which are royalty free, credits to what and where they are from can be found in the credits.txt file.

+This game was completed in a team of 6

 <h3>Download</h3>
 If you'd like to download the completed game as a binary the use the following link.